audio-captioning/audio-captioning-papers/README.md

 (i.e. captions) for general audio.
 This repository is a list of papers that are focusing on audio captioning.

-The papers are groupped according to the year that are published, and for each paper there are:
+The papers are grouped according to the year that are published, and for each paper there are:

 * The full reference